 Investors prefer UITs to other funds for several reasons.
 These are:

-- They like its diversification.
+- Diversification.
 A UIT’s portfolio will normally consist of at least 20 stocks and/or bonds so it provides instant diversification.
 An investor may buy only one unit – but he gets diversification as well.
 The investments can also come from a wide variety of issuers, sectors or geographies.

-- They appreciate the professional portfolio assembly.
+- Professional portfolio assembly.
 We have said that investment professionals carefully select the securities that go into a UIT’s portfolio.
 This sits well for investors because they know that the portfolio aims to generate good returns.

 Disadvantages of a UIT